-Cleve Francis was born Cleveland 'Cleve' Francis, Jr. on Sunday 22 April 1945 and was raised near Jennings, Louisiana, an area where the importance of music such as African, Cajun and rural American rhythms prevailed.
+Cleve Francis was born Cleveland 'Cleve' Francis Junior on Sunday 22 April 1945 and was raised near Jennings, Louisiana an area where the importance of music such as African, Cajun and rural American rhythms prevailed.

 Seeing the enthusiasm in her son’s eyes, or perhaps sensing his natural talent, Mrs. Francis struck a bargain with her son that would shape his lifetime.

-Cleve's mother agreed to purchase the instrument, under the condition that Cleve get all his homework done and study very hard.
+Cleve Francis' mother agreed to purchase the instrument, under the condition that Cleve get all his homework done and study very hard.
 With the agreement set, Mrs. Francis saved quarters for nearly a year until she was able to purchase a Silvertone guitar from the Sears & Roebuck catalogue.
-And, true to his word, Cleve excelled in his schoolwork as he slowly developed his musical skills.
+And, true to his word, Cleve Francis excelled in his schoolwork as he slowly developed his musical skills.

-Cleve became the accompanying guitarist for a local gospel quartet known as the Mid-South Spiritual Singers.
-In addition to touring on weekends with the group, Cleve also played the tuba in his high school band, as well as becoming the musical director of its chorus.
-Despite Cleve’s obvious musical abilities, his mother knew that the only certain road out of the poverty and segregation of the rural south was through a solid education.
+In addition to touring on weekends with the group, Cleve Francis also played the tuba in his high school band, as well as becoming the musical director of its chorus.
+Despite Cleve Francis' obvious musical abilities, his mother knew that the only certain road out of the poverty and segregation of the rural south was through a solid education.

-After completion of his studies at Southern, Cleve headed off to graduate school at the College of William and Mary in Williamsburg, Virginia.
-Cleve soon found an enjoyable way of earning extra spending money by performing in the colonial taverns and around the Tidewater area in small venues.
-It was with the encouragement of his Williamsburg fans that he cut his first recording, 'The Willow Tree', in 1966.
+After completion of his studies at Southern, Cleve Francis headed off to graduate school at the College of William & Mary in Williamsburg, Virginia.
+Cleve Francis soon found an enjoyable way of earning extra spending money by performing in the colonial taverns and around the Tidewater area in small venues.
+It was with the encouragement of his Williamsburg fans that Cleve Francis cut his first recording, 'The Willow Tree', in 1966.

-With his master’s degree in biology, Cleve Francis moved on to medical school at the Medical College of Virginia (VCU).
-While he made no recordings during this period, he did write songs, develop musical associations and earn money for his medical school expenses by working of the road with other musicians during the summer months.
+With his master’s degree in biology, Cleve Francis moved on to medical school at Medical College of Virginia (VCU).
+While he made no recordings during this period, Cleve Francis did write songs, develop musical associations and earn money for his medical school expenses by working of the road with other musicians during the summer months.

 In 1978, with his medical training complete, Cleve Francis set up his cardiology practice in nearby Alexandria, Virginia and, as time passed, the young doctor's reputation as a highly skilled medical practitioner spread throughout the area.

-By the early 1990s, Mount Vernon Cardiology occupied the vast majority of Cleve’s time and energy.
+By the early 1990s, Mount Vernon Cardiology occupied the vast majority of Cleve Francis' time and energy.
 As a full-time physician and important member of the local medical community, it had become increasingly difficult to pursue his part-time musical avocation.
-But a strange coincidence took place that would yet again change the course of Cleve’s life.
+But a strange coincidence took place that would yet again change the course of Cleve Francis' life.

-While treating a cardiac patient at Mount Vernon Hospital, Cleve was introduced to the patient’s brother 'Big John Hall', who was formerly a member of the 1950s rhythm and blues group known as 'The Heart Beats'.
-As John's brother recovered, Cleve and John discussed their mutual love of music.
-Fascinated by the singing doctor, John asked if he could hear a few of Cleve’s tunes.
+While treating a cardiac patient at Mount Vernon Hospital, Cleve Francis was introduced to the patient's brother 'Big John Hall', who was formerly a member of the 1950s rhythm & blues group known as 'The Heart Beats'.
+As John's brother recovered, Cleve Francis and John discussed their mutual love of music.
+Fascinated by the singing doctor, John asked if he could hear a few of Cleve Francis' tunes.

-What followed was a serendipitous chain of events which ultimately led to a meeting with the president of Capitol Nashville Records; Jimmy Bowen had worked with such legendary stars as Frank Sinatra, Sammy Davis Junior, Glen Campbell, Gary Morris and Garth Brooks.
+What followed was a serendipitous chain of events which ultimately led to a meeting with the president of Capitol Nashville Records; Jimmy Bowen, who had worked with such legendary artists as Frank Sinatra (Sunday 12 December 1915 - Thursday 14 May 1998), Sammy Davis Junior (Tuesday 8 December 1925 - Wednesday 16 May 1990), Glen Campbell, Gary Morris and Garth Brooks.

 CNN, CBS' 'This Morning' (later replayed on '60 Minutes'), The Today Show and Good Morning America all aired interviews or segments about the singer who was still holding down regular office hours as a practicing cardiologist in Alexandria, Virginia.